LM-Commons/LmcUser/README.md

 ### Main Setup

-#### By cloning project

-1. Install the [ZfcBase](https://github.com/ZF-Commons/ZfcBase) ZF2 module
-   by cloning it into `./vendor/`.
-2. Clone this project into your `./vendor/` directory.

 #### With composer

-1. Add this project and [ZfcBase](https://github.com/ZF-Commons/ZfcBase) in your composer.json:
+1. Add this project in your composer.json:

     ```json
     "require": {
-        "zf-commons/zfc-user": "^3.0"
+        "laminas-commons/laminas-user": "^4.0"
     }
     ```

-2. Now tell composer to download ZfcUser by running the command:
+2. Now tell composer to download LaminasUser by running the command:

     ```bash
     $ php composer.phar update